asdf-community/asdf-direnv/CONTRIBUTING.md

 ## Getting help

-Your pull-request needs not to be perfect.
+Your pull-request does not need to be perfect.
 If you feel like you've implemented your core idea and did your best on writing tests but something still fails, push and create the pull-request anyways.
 Ask for help and we will be happy to get things sorted out.

 > Quærendo Invenietis: Seek and you shall find.